NativeScript/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/bottom-navigation/events/article.md

 // .. more code follows here

-bottomNavigation.on(BottomNavigation.selectedIndexChangedEvent, (data: SelectedIndexChangedEventData) => {
+bottomNavigation.on(BottomNavigation.selectedIndexChangedEvent, (args: SelectedIndexChangedEventData) => {
     // manually wrap in the NgZone when using the event via code-behind this._zone.run(() => {
-        this.selectedIndex = newIndex;
+        this.selectedIndex = args.newIndex;
     });
 });
 ```